httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ### Query Components {#content-request-query}

-The `@query` identifier refers to the query parameters of the HTTP request message.
+The `@query` identifier refers to the query component of the HTTP request message.
 When the identifier is used with no parameters, the value is the entire normalized query string, not including the leading `?` character.

 For example, the following request message: